watarukumagai-git/opt/peer_review/no1/review_comment.md

 - If there are other constraints, show all of them.

-## comment7 (p4, Chapter4)
+## major comment7 (p4, Chapter4)
 - The current manuscript shows the performance of the proposed PSO is superior to the classic GA and PSO in the path planning, but comparing them is questionable.
 - In metaheuristic algorithm's field, CMA-ES[24,25] / SHADE[26,27] are known as novel algorithm and far superior to the classic GA and PSO in many benchmark problems including multimodality function.
 - The fact is shown as several papers or the competition Black-Box Optimization Benchmarking held at top international conferences IEEE CEC and ACM GECCO[28].
 - If the authors think a difficulty to solve the path planning is the multimodality, CMA-ES / SHADE based algorithms are also expected to show high performance in the path planning.
 - Based on the fact, this paper should provide a reason why just comparing to the classic GA and PSO is enough, or compare the performance / feature of the proposed PSO and either CMA-ES / SHADE based algorithms.
 - Overall, please check whether compared methods are appropriate to support usability of the proposed PSO, and provide an additional simulation results / the above references as needed.

-- [24]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp.5755-5769 (2011)
+- [24]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp. 5755-5769 (2011)
 - [25]: N. Hansen: "Benchmarking a BI-population CMA-ES on the BBOB-2009 function testbed", Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference, pp. 2389–2396 (2009)
-- [26]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp.71-78 (2013)
+- [26]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp. 71-78 (2013)
-- [27]: R. Tanabe and A. Fukunaga: “Improving the Search Performance of SHADE Using Linear Population Size Reduction,” Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp.1658-1665 (2014)
+- [27]: R. Tanabe and A. Fukunaga: “Improving the Search Performance of SHADE Using Linear Population Size Reduction,” Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp. 1658-1665 (2014)
 - [28]: The Black-box Optimization Benchmarking (BBOB) Workshop, http://numbbo.github.io/workshops/index.html

-## [minor comments]
+# [minor comments]
-## comment1 (General)
+## minor comment1 (General)
-- 現原稿の数式における文字が統一されておらず、読者を混乱させる恐れがある。
-- 査読者が読んだ範囲でも、下記の多くの点が統一されていない。
-- 読者が本論文を読んで再現できるように、これらの表現を修正・工夫してください。

-- アルゴリズム中のイテレーションカウンター：Iter（式(10)） , t（式(5),(6)）, or i-th generation（式(11),(12)）
-- 3D環境モデル内のUAVの座標と最適化変数：式(1),(2),(5),(6),(7)
-- 確率P：式(3),(11),(12), or 表1（including p and P）
-- x_i：ランドスケープ内のピーク番号i(式(2)) or 個体位置（式(5),(6)）
-- x_ij, z_j：最適化変数
-- f：3D環境モデルの係数（式(1)）、障害物のバリア係数（式(8)）、適合度（式(11),(12)）
-- k：拡大係数（式(9)）、GAの染色体数（表1）
+- The symbols are different in each equation or section, but only one meaning should be assigned to each symbol.
+- Please unify (at least) the following symbols in order for the readers to understand and reproduce.
+  - Iteration counter in algorithm: "Iter" in equation (10), "t" in equations (5) and (6), or "i-th generation" in equations (11) and (12)
+  - UAV coordinate position in 3D environment model and design variable: "x, y, and z" in equations (1), (2), (3), and (7); "x_ij" in equations (5), (6)
+  - Probability and vertex: "P_i" in equation (3), "p" in section 3.4, "P_c, P_m" in equations (11), (12), Table 1 (including lowercase or uppercase letter)
+  - Constants in 3D environment model, the barrier coefficient, and fitness: "f" in equations (1) and (8); and "f_ibest and f_iave" in equations (11), (12)
+  - multiple of expansion and chromosome length in GA: "k" in equation (9) and Table 1

-## comment2 (p2, equation (8))
+## minor comment2 (p2, equation (8))
 - I understand equation (8) occurs a penalty effect to avoid for UAV and obstacle being too close.
 - Lmin is the shortest distance between UAV coordinate position and peak position in 3D environment, but how is it calculated?
 - To my understanding, after all distances between UAV positions on each path segment and peaks are calculated during search process, Lmin may be the shortest distance of them.